 If you have an App in an App-Store you can promote your App with a QR Code.
 If a user scans the QR Code, he will be redirected to the App-Store where he can install your App directly on his Smartphone.
 But what if you have deployed your App to different stores (e.g. Google Play, Windows Phone Store, Amazon Store or the iOS App Store)?
 Do you need a QR Code for each store?

 The answer is: No!
 You can use a single App QR Code instead of creating a QR Code for each store.

 An App QR Code has a Multi-URL encoded.
 A Multi-URL contains multiple URLs.
 Depending on the device the user is being redirected to one of the URLs.
 When using a Multi-URL in a QR Code you can set a redirect for iPhone, Android or Windows Phones.
 If the QR Code is scanned by another device, you can also setup a fallback URL, to which the user is being redirected.

 If you deploy an App the App-Store might restricts the App to specific countries or the App-Store is blocked in one country.
 For example, there is no Google Play Store in China yet.
 To overcome this problem, you can create geo-targeted QR Codes and set an optional App-Store link for each country.
 So if a user scans your QR Code with an Android device in China, he will be redirect to a different App-Store than to the Google Play Store.
 A user’s country of origin is determined using his IP address.

-With our service you can create App QR Codes for free.
-However, if you want to use geo-targeting have a look at our paid plans.
+With our service you can create App QR Codes for in one ouf our paid plans.
 We offer many more QR Code types with conditional routing, e.g. based on country or language settings of the device.